folksgl/challenger/README.md

 Challenger is my own custom chess engine.

-The goal of challenger is to take on the stockfish 10 chess engine, which is currently the best chess engine in the world.
+The goal of challenger is to take on the [Stockfish](https://stockfishchess.org/) chess engine, which is currently the best chess engine in the world.

 ## Status
 ***Undergoing re-design***: Challenger started as a personal project to get better at C++ in January 2019.
 Since then, I've learned a lot!
 For that reason, Challenger is currently being re-designed in a new repository thats still in development.
 Keep an eye out for *challenger-rs* in January 2020!